-7 Online safety in schools and colleges
+8 Online safety in schools and colleges

 Pawlett Primary School Academy will continue to provide a safe environment, including online.
-This includes the use of an online filtering system.
+With regards to parents utilising our loan service of Notebooks, parents and carers sign an agreement which states there is no online filtering on these devices and it is the parents/carers responsibility to ensure their child's safety online.
 Where students are using computers in school, appropriate supervision will be in place.

-8 Children and online safety away from school and college
+9 Children and online safety away from school and college

 It is important that all staff who interact with children, including online, continue to look out for signs a child may be at risk.
 Any such concerns should be dealt with as per the Child Protection Policy and where appropriate referrals should still be made to children's social care and as required, the police.
-Online teaching should follow the same principles as set out in the TPLT code of conduct.
+Online contact should follow the same principles as set out in the TPLT code of conduct.